jkotchoff/melbourneunibasketball.org.au/README.md

 $ heroku config:add ADMIN_PASSWORD="..."

 TODO:
+- Make student number compulsory on the MUBC signups form
-- adjust the date for which membership prices are reduced? (currently august 1st - Phil sent an email about this on July 19th)
+- adjust the date for which membership prices are reduced? (currently august 1st - Phil sent an email about this on July 19th *2016?*
 - make photo upload mandatory for new members
 - show old photos for members
 - show undergraduate / postgrad fields